backstage/backstage/docs/permissions/plugin-authors/05-frontend-authorization.md

 ...
 ```

-Here we are using the [`usePermission` hook](https://backstage.io/docs/reference/plugin-permission-react.usepermission) to easily communicate with the permission policy and receive a decision on whether this user is authorized to create a todo list item.
+Here we are using the [`usePermission` hook](https://backstage.io/docs/reference/plugin-permission-react.usepermission) to communicate with the permission policy and receive a decision on whether this user is authorized to create a todo list item.

 It's really that simple!
 Let's change our policy to test the disabled button: